File Format

 Embedded Licenses

-RSL licenses can also be embedded directly in an HTML page in one of two ways: using a <script> tag with type="application/rsl+xml" to include the full license inline, or using a <link> tag with type="application/rsl+xml" to reference an external license file.
+RSL licenses may also be embedded directly in an HTML page in two ways: with a <script> tag (type="application/rsl+xml") to include the full license inline, or with a <link> tag (type="application/rsl+xml") to reference an external license file.

 See also Adding RSL Web Pages.